 How to Reduce Ankle Swelling

-Ankles are a very delicate part of the body and are made up of ligaments, bones, and muscles.
-Although they are one of the strongest parts because they support the majority of your body weight, the truth is that they are very vulnerable to injuries and problems.
-One of these is swelling, which can be caused by fluid retention or from walking on uneven surfaces, wearing bad shoes, sprains, or cramps.
+Ankles are very delicate and are made up of ligaments, bones, and muscles.
+Although they’re strong because they support most of your body weight, they’re very vulnerable to injuries and problems.
+One of these is ankle swelling, which can be caused by fluid retention, walking on uneven surfaces, wearing bad shoes, sprains, or cramps.

-Swelling may not always cause pain, but it is very uncomfortable.
+Swelling may not always cause pain, but it’s still very uncomfortable.
 If you feel pain on the inside or outside of one or both ankles, it could be an obvious sign of an injury.
-If it is persistent, it is best to see a specialist.
-If besides being in pain, you notice it is inflamed, it could be due to an impact or slight sprain and you can treat it as one with satisfactory results.
+If it’s persistent, it’s best to see a specialist.

-Keep in mind that ice is good because it reduces swelling.
-A home treatment you can do when your ankles get hit is after applying coldness, immediately put them in hot water so that there is a difference in temperature and it improves circulation (this is best for when you have bruises).
+Keep in mind that ice is good because it helps reduce swelling.
+A home remedy you can resort to after your ankles get hit is immediately put them in hot water after soaking them in cold water.
+This way, there’s a difference in temperature that helps improve circulation.

 The first thing you have to do is identify the causes of this problem before trying to treat the symptoms.
 Some of the reasons can be malnutrition, obesity, arthritis, or heart or kidney diseases.
-If you notice any of these, you will need a plan to keep it under control and change various aspects of your lifestyle.
+If you notice any of these, you’ll need a plan to keep it under control and change various lifestyle aspects.

-If you take medication, one of the side effects may be ankle edema.
-Some of the kinds that can cause this problem or make it worse are hormones (contraceptives, for example), anti depressives, and hypertension medicine.
-The best would be to avoid taking them, if you can, or find a less invasive alternative.
+If you take medication, one of the side effects may be ankle swelling.
+Hormones (contraceptives, for example), anti-depressives, and antihypertensives can cause ankle swelling.
+You should avoid taking them if you can or find a less invasive alternative.

-Your diet should be low in salt because sodium helps retain fluids, not only in your ankles but also in other parts of your body.
-Also, exercise is very important for your life, especially if you are pregnant, work all day, or are elderly.
-You can do any type of activity according to your abilities.
-Taking a walk three times a week is recommended.
+You shouldn’t consume a lot of salt because sodium helps retain fluids.
+Also, you should exercise, especially if you’re pregnant, work all day, or are elderly.
+You can do any type of activity you choose.
+Taking a walk three times a week is a good option.

-To avoid your ankles from getting swollen, you should avoid staying in the same position (standing or sitting) for a long time.
-If you have no other option because of your job, try to change your position every once in awhile.
-If you can stand up just to walk to the window to get a little bit of fresh air, it will do wonders for you.
+To avoid ankle swelling, avoid staying in the same position (standing up or sitting down) for a long time.
+If you have no other option because of your job, try to change your position every once in a while.
+Standing up just to walk to the window to get a little bit of fresh air will do wonders for you.

-Another interesting piece of advice is to not wear pants, socks, or shoes that are too tight around your ankles.
-Also be careful with the area around your muscles because if it is too tight there it can have consequences on the lower part of your legs.
+Another interesting piece of advice is to not wear tight pants, socks, or shoes around your ankles.
+Also, be careful with the area around your muscles.

 - Apply a cold compress (it could even be a package of frozen vegetables) covered in a cloth so that there isn’t direct contact with your skin and it doesn’t burn you.
 When it gets warm, put it back in the freezer so that it freezes again and you can apply it later.

-- If you have a sprain, tendinitis, pain, or twists, alternate wrapping it with cold and hot vinegar.
-Heat equal parts vinegar and water in a saucepan for five minutes.
+- If you have a sprain, tendinitis, or pain, wrap your ankles with cold and hot vinegar alternatively.
+Heat equal parts vinegar and water in a pot for five minutes.
 Soak a towel in it and wrap your ankle with it.
-Leave it on for a few minutes and repeat the same process but with cold vinegar.
+Leave on for a few minutes and repeat the same process but with cold vinegar.
 Do it three times with each temperature.

-- An effective exercise for swollen ankles: sit on the floor and stretch your legs out.
-Turn our ankle clockwise and counterclockwise, fifteen times on each side.
-You will also improve blood circulation.
+- An effective exercise for swollen ankles: Sit on the floor and stretch your legs out.
+Turn your ankles clockwise and counterclockwise, fifteen times on each side.
+This will also help improve blood circulation.

-Images courtesy of Sandy Austin, Valeries, jo marshall, Cakersandco, Gainesvegas
+Images courtesy of Sandy Austin, Valeries, jo marshall, Cakersandco, and Gainesvegas.